Reassessing feature-based Android malware detection in a contemporary context: Reimplementation and extension of static modelling approaches

 Nevertheless, permissions are easier to extract than other static features.
 For this reason, they are widely used in practice.
-To provide more insight into the best way to use permissions for Android malware detection, we reimplemented a study by Wang et al.\ \cite{Wang2014} that aimed to provide a more fine-grained view of the risk associated with permissions.
+To provide more insight into the best way to use permissions for Android malware detection, we reimplemented a study by \textbf{Wang et al.\ \cite{Wang2014}} that aimed to provide a more fine-grained view of the risk associated with permissions.
 Their study used two groups of Android permissions to build ML models: normal permissions, which are automatically granted by the system, and dangerous permissions, which provide access to private data or allow control over the device.
 For more information about these categories, see \cite{android_permission}.
-As shown in Table \ref{tab:WUS}, the total number of normal and dangerous permissions is only slightly different in the current Android release.
+Table \ref{tab:WUS} shows the number of normal and dangerous permissions as tagged by Android compared to the full permission set as shown in Table \ref{tab:PZUS}.

-Their study used four feature selection algorithms to identify the permissions that are most useful for building ML models: mutual information, PCC, sequential forward selection (SFS), and T-tests.
+Their study used four feature selection algorithms to identify the permissions that are most useful for building ML models: MI, PCC, sequential forward selection (SFS), and T-tests.
 They also used principal component analysis (PCA) as an alternative means of dimensionality reduction.
 In our reimplementation, we trained our four base ML models using feature sets derived both from the feature reduction methods used by Wang et al.\ and also our standard set of feature selection methods.
 We generated feature sets of sizes 10 to 70 features using each method.

 Table \ref{tab:WRES} shows the best results for each of Wang et al's feature reduction methods, and for chi-square, which was our overall best performing feature selection method in terms of F1-score.
 The results from Wang et al.\ are for SVM models.
 For our results, we also indicate the best performing ML model for each feature reduction method.
 Our models performed significantly better than Wang et al's in terms of F1-score.
 Although Wang et al.\ reported very high accuracies in their study, this is likely to be a reflection of their very imbalanced data set, and possibly an indication that their models overfit the majority class.
 This would also explain why their F1-scores were relatively low.